Skip to content

 Parameter Type Required / Default Description

-sql str Required InfluxQL statement, which can include placeholder bind parameters in the form of $var_name
+sql str Required InfluxQL statement, which can contain binding parameter placeholders in the form $var_name

-database str None Specified database for this query
+database str None Specify database for this query

-dict_output dict False Automatically converts returned data to {column name: value} format
+dict_output dict False Automatically convert returned data to {column name: value} format

 Example